IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"``

 In addition, the Google Cloud Archiver requires that the googlecloudkey.json file for the project be placed in the 'dataverse.files.directory' directory.
-This file can be created in the Google Could Console.
+This file can be created in the Google Cloud Console.

 .. _Local Path Configuration: